Imagine getting paid to do what you love.

 The type of job that you acquire makes all the difference.
 If you go for a sub-standard dive centre that tries to undercut others, then you won’t be practicing in the safest centre, neither will you earn much.
 If you find a bespoke hotel or dive centre, you could get the chance to enjoy a bigger salary.

-There are other jobs too- including a cruise ship or liveaboard.
+There are other jobs too- including becoming a scuba instructor on a cruise ship or liveaboard.
 Lots of liveaboard trips have constant dives, and for that reason, they pay well.
 You will constantly be entertaining customers, but it’s a lot of fun.
+However, you will find that there is quite a bit of competition for these types of scuba instructor jobs!

 What type of dive instructor jobs can you enjoy?
 And how much will they pay?